rust-lang/rust/text/0255-object-safety.md

 # Alternatives

 We could continue to check methods rather than traits are object-safe.
 When checking the bounds of a type parameter for a function call where the function is called with a trait object, we would check that all methods are object-safe as part of the check that the actual type parameter satisfies the formal bounds.
 We could probably give a different error message if the bounds are met, but the trait is not object-safe.

-Rather than the restriction on taking `self` by value, we could require a trait is `for Sized?` in order to be object safe.
-The purpose of forbidding self by value is to enforce that we always have statically known size and that we have a vtable for dynamic dispatch.
-If the programmer were going to manually provide `impl`s for each trait, we would require the `Sized?` bound on the trait to ensure that `self` was not dereferenced.
-However, with the compiler-driven approach, this is not necessary.

 # Unresolved questions